 Skip to main content

-This is the full reference for the openclaw onboard CLI wizard.
-For a high-level overview, see Onboarding Wizard.
+This is the full reference for openclaw onboard.
+For a high-level overview, see Onboarding (CLI).

 Flow details (local mode)